HeardLibrary/digital-scholarship/script/codegraf/ees4/index.md

 # Practice exercises

+**Instructions:** Go to the [practice assignment Colab notebook](https://colab.research.google.com/drive/1COsWYZ_32OXk3FZm_PxMXtDZ4TOh-V7M?usp=sharing) and make a copy in your own drive as you did the practice notebook.
+Put you name in the first text cell and save the notebook.

 1. Yale University has an awesome website known as "Is it chicken tenders day?".
 The website is at <http://www.isitchickentendersday.com/> and you can read about it [here](https://yaledailynews.com/blog/2011/09/08/is-it-chicken-tenders-day-question-answered-in-new-website/).
 Using the website, you can determine whether it is chicken tenders day (i.e. Thursday) in the Yale residential dining halls.
 The `date` object from the `datetime` module has a *method* that determines the day of the week as a number (0=Monday, 1=Tuesday, etc.).
 It's `date.today().weekday()`.
 From the `datetime` module import the `date` object.
 Begin your script by printing the question "Is it chicken tenders day?".
 Then use `if` and `else` to print `yes` if it's chicken tenders day and`no` for any other day.

 2. Create a list containing the names of the days of the week.
 Start with Monday and end with Sunday to match the numbering produced by the `.weekday()` method.
 Modify the program above by adding a line to tell the user what the day of the week is today.
 You can use the output of the `.weekday()` method as the index number when referring to your list.